 Don’t let anyone tell you you are too young to make change.
 Learn from these two UD students who have each started their own non-profit (and one started a for-profit social venture too!), how you can implement change around a cause about which you are passionate.
 Leave this session understanding the steps to launch your own non-profit or for-profit social venture.

 S.O.S. provides 24/7 crisis intervention and victim advocacy to the UD community, as well as prevention programs and advocacy regarding victims’ rights and public policy.
-Advocates are “change makers” for individuals in crisis and in the broader community.
-Meet a panel of SOS victim advocates at various points in their educational or professional journeys.
-You will meet a mix including brand new advocates, in the group a year or two, and long-term members who are now professionals in the field of victim advocacy in Delaware.
-They will talk about what fuels their work as change makers, the rewards of stepping out of their comfort zone, how and why they found their purpose in volunteering with SOS, how they have or plan to fuse their SOS experience into their future career or life goals, and how you too can be driven by passion and inspiration.
+Advocates are “change makers” for individuals in crisis and for the broader community.
+Meet a panel of SOS victim advocates at various points in their educational or professional journeys, including a brand new advocate, in the group a year or two, and a long-term member who is now a professional in the field of victim advocacy in Delaware.
+They will talk about what fuels their work as change makers, the rewards of stepping out of their comfort zone, how and why they found their purpose in volunteering with SOS, and how they plan to fuse their SOS experience into future career or life goals.
+Learn how you too can channel your passion for change into a life path.

 9:30 – 10:00